vivekalumootil/husky_ur5e_robotiq_manipulation/README.md

 # husky_ur5e_robotiq_manipulation

 This repository is meant to facilitate setting up a Husky robot with a UR5e arm and a Robotiq gripper.
 ROS Noetic is the only ROS version currently supported.
-You need a proper Catkin workspace for this tutorial.
+You need a proper Catkin workspace for this tutorial, as well as Gazebo 11 and revelant ros_gazebo packages.

 ## Installing this repository
 Go to the /src directory of your Catkin workspace.